Alfresco/acs-packaging/tests/pipeline-all-amps/README.md

 The [pipeline-all-amps](../pipeline-all-amps) module pushes repo and share images with extra amps applied on top for use by the CI/CD single pipeline process.

-## Travis job to test and push docker images
+## Github Actions job to test and push docker images

-The acs-packaging repo [travis](../../.travis.yml) job `"Pipeline All AMPs tests and push docker images"` publishes internally the new docker images for repo and share with travis build number
+The acs-packaging repo [Github Actions](../../.github/workflows/ci.yml) job `"Pipeline All AMPs tests and push docker images"` publishes internally the new docker images for repo and share with build number

 Example: alfresco/alfresco-pipeline-all-amps-repo:3102:7.0.0.